openvinotoolkit/open_model_zoo/demos/human_pose_estimation_3d_demo/python/README.md

 As input, the demo application can take:

-* a path to a video file or a device node of a web-camera.
+* a path to a video file or a device node of a webcam.
 * a list of image paths.

 The demo workflow is the following: